 Oil should be drained from the mechanism as soon as possible after screen shutdown, while it is still warm and drains easily.
+This will maximise the benefit of fresh oil by removing old oil before any sedimentation occurs.

 Following the initial oil change, subsequent oil changes should occur at regular intervals.